joeypiccola/joeypiccola/README.md

 ### Hi there 👋

 My name is Joey Piccola.
 I'm an infrastructure automation engineer focusing on immutable infrastructure through code.
-I love what I do!

 - 🔭  I’m currently working on...